 “This…” Sasof said; voice indistinct and slightly shaky.
 “This…” she reached out to touch the dryad’s face, the only part of her head still intact, and cradled it gently to her own heart.
 “How…could this happen…?!”

 Ena lowered his head, his hair falling in front of his eyes, obscuring the emotions within them.
-“Why.
-How.
+“Why?
+How?
 It doesn’t matter.
 While I’ve been sitting here, safe at home, our enemy has been creeping to our very borders--and destroying every beautiful thing in its path!”

-Sasof turned to look at the boy she loved, and reached out one shuddering hand towards him.
+Sasof turned to look at the boy she loved and reached out one shuddering hand towards him.
 “Ena, please…!”

 Ena turned to glare at Sasof, pale-green eyes flashing.
-“What?!
-Do you want me to live in blind happiness, while the people of our nation are dying?!”
+“What?
+Do you want me to live in blind happiness, while the people of our nation are dying?”

 “Ena!” she pleaded.

 “I will not!”
 His whole body shook with the rage and passion of his words.
 It was indescribable, the selfish desire loosed and mixed with righteous fury for what had been lost.
 “I will not wait for the evils to destroy everything around us, until they come for me, alone and weak, at the very steps of my home!”
-He was terrible to look at, not himself; not anything close to Ena of Leaflend.
+He was terrible to look at, not himself, not anything close to Ena of Leaflend.
 He was…a boy breaking.
 “I will not wait by idly for the destruction of Leaflend!
 I--”

 “Ena!” a new voice called, stern and hard.
 The two turned to find Baerk and another guard: a woman with dark brown hair, run through with strands of gray and bound up in a long warrior’s braid.
 Both stood at the edge of the clearing, watching Ena and Sasof.